Pisamira language

 Pisamira is a Tucanoan language.
 Ethnologue misidentifies it as a dialect of Tucano.

 Phonology

+Vowels

-Pisamira features six vowels /a e i ɨ o u/ which can be either oral or nasal, and eleven consonant phonemes.
+Pisamira features six vowels /a e i ɨ o u/ which can be either oral or nasal.

+Consonants

+Pisamira has eleven consonant phonemes.
 A few of these consonants /g, t͡ʃ, r/ have a restricted distribution and rarely or never appear at the beginnings of roots.